Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of Swift-XRT Localized GRBs: Optical Light Curve Analysis

-We detected a 12.9-$\sigma$ flux excess in the TESS cadence that spanned the time of the trigger (right panel of Figure \ref{fig:grb_220623a}).
-Inspection of the difference images around the time of the trigger (second panel from left in Figure \ref{fig:grb_220623a}) shows a point source in the FFI corresponding to the trigger time; this point source then vanishes in the subsequent FFI.
-The flux detected in the FFI at the time of trigger corresponds to a magnitude of 16.55\,$\pm$\,0.07 in TESS's passband, with a 3-$\sigma$ detection limit of 18.79; this is the faintest GRB prompt emission we confidently detect.
+We detected a 12.9-$\sigma$ deviation from zero flux in the 10\,min TESS cadence that spanned the time of the trigger (rightmost panel of Figure \ref{fig:grb_220623a}).
+Inspection of the difference images around the time of the trigger (second panel from left in Figure \ref{fig:grb_220623a}) reveals a point source in the FFI corresponding to the trigger time; this point source vanishes in the subsequent FFI.
+The flux in the FFI corresponds to an extinction-corrected T$_{\rm mag}$ = 16.57\,$\pm$\,0.07.
+While these observations provide clear evidence for prompt optical emission, we do not find any indication of an accompanying afterglow.
+The lack of afterglow detection could be caused by the sky backgrounds in the FFIs during the 1.2\,d before and after the trigger being large due to Earthshine, and the afterglow likely being fainter than the 3-$\sigma$ detection limit of 18.16 in that sector.

-Our observations provide clear evidence for prompt optical emission, but without an accompanying afterglow.
-Apart from the fact that the afterglow is likely fainter than the 3-$\sigma$ detection limit of TESS, the backgrounds in the FFIs during the 1.2\,d before and after the time of trigger are rather significant.
-While our photometry routine takes into account these backgrounds, the large systematic uncertainty in the flux values throughout the day after the trigger precludes us from associating any observed features in the light curve with an afterglow.

-Given the significant detection of a prompt emission component, we evaluate the effects of CRM on the observed flux.
-We assume that all the observed flux arises from prompt optical emission due to the lack of an afterglow detection.
-We find that the true flux is underestimated by approximately 35\%.
-The gamma-ray emission has at least two distinct episodes (inset in the right panel of Figure \ref{fig:grb_220623a}), with other low-significance peaks starting 24\,s after the trigger.
-The brightest 2-s optical flash has a magnitude of 12.22, the brightest 20-second interval has a magnitude of 13.17, and the magnitude over the full FFI exposure time is 16.49.
-This value is consistent with the magnitude estimate from our TESS photometry, suggesting that, in this particular case, CRM does not clip out an appreciable amount of prompt optical flux.
+After accounting for the effects of CRM, we find that it removes approximately 35\% of the total flux.
+The gamma-ray emission has at least two distinct peaks (inset in the right panel of Figure \ref{fig:grb_220623a}), with other low-significance peaks starting 24\,s after the trigger.
+The brightest 2-s optical flash has a magnitude of $\sim$\,12.2.
+Given the uncertainty in the optical emission duration (with a lower limit being the T$_{\rm 90}$ of 50\,s and an upper limit of 280\,s, the interval between the trigger and the end of the exposure), our estimate for the true magnitude across the entirety of the prompt flash ranges from 13.8--15.6.